hanyang1999/Preference-Tuning-with-Human-Feedback/README.md

 # Preference Tuning Research Resources
-This is the list of tutorials, workshops, papers, and resources on preference tuning (with or without human feedback) research.
+This is the list of tutorials, workshops, papers, and resources on RL and preference tuning (with or without human feedback) research, which includes all papers discussed in our [survey paper](https://arxiv.org/pdf/2409.11564).

-The list will be updated over the time.
-You are welcome to send a pull request for updating the list and be one of the contributors!
+The paper list will be updated over the time.
+You are always more than welcome to send a pull request for updating the list and be one of the contributors!

 ## Table of Contents